 Once you retain an attorney, the law firm will start to work on your case.
 This will typically involve an in-depth investigation of your accident, including examinations of the scene and/or gathering evidence.
 Your lawyer may secure important evidence such as video surveillance footage, police reports, medical records and vehicle information to build your case.

-Your lawyer will then help you with the process of filing your personal injury claim.
+Your Atlanta injury lawyer will then help you with the process of filing your personal injury claim.
 Your attorney will make sure you file with the correct county court before Georgia’s two-year statute of limitations.
 Your initial claim will most likely involve a demand letter, in which your lawyer lays out your requests for settling the case.
 This will include a breakdown of the damages you suffered and how much you are demanding in compensation.
 Some cases will end at this stage if the insurance company accepts the demands and issues a settlement.
 Others will proceed to trial.

 If you cannot achieve a settlement, upon filing a personal injury lawsuit with the civil courts you and the defendant will enter the discovery phase.
 Both sides’ attorneys will be able to obtain further evidence and interview witnesses for recorded statements.
 The discovery phase often includes subpoenaing witnesses and recording their depositions – answers to lawyer-asked questions.